Jusblazm/pz-hackingskill/README.md

 HackingSkill.setLevel(player, level)
 -- Sets the player's Hacking level directly (use with care).
+-- Levels above 2 are ignored if the player has the Tin Foil Hat trait.

 HackingSkill.isMaxLevel(player) -> boolean
 -- Returns true if the player has reached the max level.

 HackingSkill.reset(player) -> boolean
--- Resets the player's Hacking level to 0 (use with care).
+-- Returns true after resetting the player's Hacking level to 0 (use with care).

+HackingSkill.hasTinFoilHatTrait(player) -> boolean
+-- Returns true if the player has the Tin Foil Hat trait.

+HackingSkill.isBlockedByTinFoilHatTrait(player) -> boolean
+-- Returns true if the player has the Tin Foil Hat trait and a Hacking level of 2.
 ```

 ### Optional Support